European Trip - 2001

 Try their Bouillabaisse, a spicy seafood stew-soup - a local specialty.

-On the French Riviera our home base was Nice.
+On the French Riviera, our home base was Nice.
 We stayed at the Hotel Massena for

 4 nights.
-We spent one and half days touring Nice, one day in Monaco and Monte-Carlo, and
+We spent one and a half days touring Nice, one day in Monaco and Monte-Carlo, and

 another in Cannes.
 Rick Steves' guidebook recommended Nice as a practical home base.